kapouer/window-page/README.md

 API
 ---

-### page object
+### state object

-The page object extends a standard URL instance

-* page.pathname, search, hostname, protocol...
-  the usual properties
+The state object describes components of the url parsed with Page.parse()

+* state.pathname, state.query, state.hash
+  see also Page.format(state)

+The state object is also the place to keep application data, if any

-* query
+* state.data
-  the parsed query string.

-When Page.format(page) is called, the query object is stringified first, then it returns the result of location.toString.
+  It is also a good idea to make sure that data is serializable.

-It has some extra properties that are passed along to all fn functions
+And it has some non-enumerable properties that are passed along to all chain
+functions:

-* page.document
+* state.document
-  set by the route chain to a DOM document that is imported into window.document
+  the route chain is supposed to populate this with a DOM document, and when the route chain is finished it is imported into window.document before the build chain starts.

-* page.updating
+* state.updating
   is set to true if the currently run chain function has already run once on the current document instance.

-* page.data
-  Optional for now.
-  this is where application data should be kept, if any.
-  It is also a good idea to make sure that data is serialized.

 ### Chains setup